khaapamaki/ColorSchemeManipulator/readme.md

 Using filter with color range with slope parameters: (attribute: min/slope - max/slope) colschman  "--gamma(sat: 0.5/0.1 - 0.9/0.1, l: 0.1/0.1- 0.5/0.1) = 1.5" <sourcefile> <targetfile>

-Note: Some filters are purely for experimental purposes!
 ```

 #### Issues